Updated July 11, 2023

 - Decreasing utility occurs when the utility of each unit decreases with additional consumption.
 It is also known as diminishing marginal utility.

 - For example, if you’re thirsty on a hot day, the first glass of water will provide much greater satisfaction than your second.
-If you continue drinking until you’re full, the last sip will be incredibly unsatisfying.
+The last sip will be incredibly unsatisfying if you continue drinking until you’re full.

 - It is when the consumption of additional units does not affect the product’s value; it remains constant.

 - For example, a person can buy any number of clothes but never feel less or more satisfied with them.
 As a necessity, they are always on the neutral side.